perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   By default, an SSL-enabled Bricolage installation uses SSL only for
     logging in to Bricolage and in the user profile (where users can change their passwords).
-Users can elect to encrypt all communications by checking the âAlways use SSLâ checkbox when logging in, but some security policies may require the encryption of *all* communications.
+Users can elect to encrypt all communications by checking the “Always use SSL” checkbox when logging in, but some security policies may require the encryption of *all* communications.
 In such cases, enable this Boolean directive to force the encryption of *all* communications between the